“Want to go to a club?” My 61-year-old mom asked me.

 After a few drinks, I figured I’d do some dancing, too, since I had on a hot dress and even hotter heels ;).
 On a side note, most Asians have no rhythm.
 Before I knew it, a bartender brought me a shot, courtesy of the only white guy in the place (a waiter who worked there).
 He was tall and cute, but young.
 He started dancing with me.
 He actually had rhythm, so I danced with him for a while until he grabbed me and kissed me.
 I pushed him away and said something lame like, “My mom is right there.”
 (I’m even laughing typing that out right now).

 I excused myself to use the restroom, and he insisted on walking me and insisted on getting my number.
 Here is the problem I’ve faced ever since I started in this single-gal world: I don’t know how to reject people in a nice way, and I don’t know how to say no when asked for my number.
 (Blog readers, please send me some pointers).
 So, I gave it to him, and he made me take his number down.
 He then said he’d call me later.
 Sigh.

 The next day he texted me.
 And my other dilemma is that I am too polite to ignore people.
 So I typed a very nice “friend zone” response.
 Then he asked me to hang out.
 I told him he was very sweet but too young for me.
 And I told him he lived too far away (It’s true.
 400 miles is pretty far).

 He texted this response (in its absurd entirety.
 Horrid grammar errors and all): “I understand the situation.
-I know alot of people that are older than me but arent as mental developed as me.
+I know a lot of people that are older than me but arent as mentally developed as me.
 We are just having fun and enjoying ourselves.”
 (To which I did not respond).